Small Post on Solo Play & Motivation

 fubar

-And this is very in keeping with Mothership, but not necessarily what I was hoping to play through, at least, not without more build-up.
+And this is very in keeping with Mothership, its world, and the situations it's designed to create and model, but not necessarily what I was hoping to play through, at least, not without more build-up.
 The resulting situation felt a little arbitrary and unearned, largely because it was, and I haven't returned to it for more than a month.
-Not an unusual gap, by any means, but not what I was hoping to set up, which is a small solo campaign I want to return to.
+Not an unusual gap, by any means, but not what I was hoping to set up, which is a small solo campaign that I want to return to.

 Small scale, there are easy solutions to this: